-Once you have uploaded your licence copies and paid the licence fee through the SADAD site, you can book an appointment at the Moroor Traffic Office to complete your driving test and have them take your fingerprints.
-The licence fees are SAR 400 for a 10 year licence and SAR200 for a 5 year licence.
+Once you have uploaded your license copies and paid the license fee through the SADAD site, you can book an appointment at the Moroor Traffic Office to complete your driving test and have them take your fingerprints.
+The license fees are SAR 400 for a 10-year license and SAR200 for a 5-year license.

 The documents you will need for your Moroor appointment are;

-Once you have completed (and passed) your driving test, you will get your printed licence whilst you are still at the Moroor Office.
+Once you have completed (and passed) your driving test, you will get your printed license whilst you are still at the Moroor Office.